-The employment tribunal has agreed a process for the consideration of compensation claims between April 2020 and January 2021.
-The basis of claims from claimants is due in April 2020 and the identity and banding of claims proposed by claimants is due in June 2020 for non-pecuniary claims and September 2020 for pecuniary claims.
-As at 31st March 2020, it is not possible to estimate the extent or likelihood of these claims being successful and therefore no liability in respect of compensation claims is recognised in these accounts.
+Claimants have lodged claims for compensation.
+Test cases for these claims are due to be heard by the Employment Tribunal in December 2021.
+Claims for financial losses are currently stayed as consideration is given to the HM Treasury consultation response.
+As at 31st March 2021, it is not possible to estimate the extent or likelihood of these claims being successful and therefore no liability in respect of compensation claims is recognised in these accounts.